petehouston/laravel-tinymce-simple-imageupload/README.md

 ## Why made this?

 Because, I use TinyMCE and basically, it is pretty hard to understand how to upload images directly to the editor while editing content.
-There are many TinyMCE image uploaders out there, but they are too complicated in functions, and I only need one core use-case, pick up an image to upload.
+There are many TinyMCE image uploaders out there, but they are too complicated in functions, and I only need one core use-case, **pick up an image to upload**.

 That's it, so I create this package for my projects to re-use.
 Well, if you want, you can use this too.